Get

 Why the Myth?

 Before we start myth-busting, let’s try to understand why people perceive cats and dogs as enemies.
 If you look at it, they are truly the most popular animals in the world.
-Yes, there are other animals that we bring into our homes as domesticated pets—birds for example—but cats and dogs are at the top of the list.
+Yes, there are other animals that we bring into our homes as pets—guinea pigs, for example—but cats and dogs are at the top of the list.
 With this being the case, it’s only natural that old cartoons and movies used them as antagonists to catch our attention.

 Who doesn’t love a heartwarming tale about a dog or a funny kitty movie?
-We’ve also been hit with phrases like “fighting like cats and dogs” and “man’s best friend” which seem to strengthen the division between the two species.
+We’ve also been hit with phrases like “fighting like cats and dogs” and “man’s best friend,” which seem to strengthen the division between the two species.

 All this, however, is just pop culture and stereotypes coming into play.
 It started as a fun little quirk due to these being the most popular domesticated animals.
 It then snowballed into the myth it became.
 However, you can’t deny how the differences between these two animals could leave people believing that they are natural-born enemies.
 You simply can’t deny that dogs and cats can be as different as night and day.